aryang117/colorApp/README.md

 </div>

 ## Modules
-This section talks about the different modules about the app and how I worked on them

  ### Solid Color
  This lets you create Solid Colors.
- It use ValueListenableBuilder to create, update and display the RGB (Red, Green and Blue) values of the color.
+ It uses ValueListenableBuilder to create, update and display the RGB (Red, Green and Blue) values of the color.

  ### Gradient
  This lets you create Gradient Colors.
  The Gradient consists of 4 colors (cannot be changed).
 The 4 colors are saved in a 2D List and the changed are tracked by the Provider pattern (implemented as per BLoC architecture).

  ### Settings
- This lets you change / set preferences (or choice) for theme (dark / light) and / or Font to be used throught the app.
+ This lets you change / set preferences (or choice) for theme (dark / light) and / or font to be used throught the app.
- The preferences are saved / loaded using the SharedPreferences package and the values are loaded when the app is initially opened (and for the settings page, when the settings module is initialized).
+ The values are loaded when the app is initially opened (and for the settings page, when the settings module is initialized).
+ This all is done using the SharedPreferences package.

 ## What did I Learn?
  Whilst working on this project, I have learned quite a few amazing things (on all levels and frontiers (like git, coding, design)).
 But some of the most notable topics that I came across (in Flutter) are as follows -
- - ValueListenableBuilder
+ - ValueListenableBuilder.
- - Provider
+ - Provider.
- - SharedPreferences
+ - SharedPreferences.
- - State Management
+ - State Management.
- - Future (FutureBuilder, Future Functions)
+ - Future (FutureBuilder, Future Functions).
- - Async/Await
+ - Async/Await.
- - Dart DevTools
+ - Dart DevTools.
- - Themeing (dark / light theme based on user's perferences)
+ - Themeing (dark / light theme based on user's perferences).
- - BLoC
+ - BLoC.
- - Custom Widgets (Modifying already existing material widgets - Modified the default slider's thumb from a circular thumb to a Rounded-Rectangular thumb)
+ - Custom Widgets (Modifying already existing material widgets - Modified the default slider's thumb from a circular thumb to a Rounded-Rectangular thumb).
  - 3rd Party Dependencies (like Persistent Nav Bar, Google Fonts).

  As I continue to work on this project, I will keep learning new things.